ADACS-Australia/OzSTAR-User-Guide/docs/source/1a-nt_oz/beta-testers.rst

 Guide for beta testers
 ======================

-Thank you for offering to test OzSTAR's latest supercomputer, Ngarrgu Tindebeek.
+Thank you for offering to test OzSTAR's latest supercomputer, Ngarrgu Tindebeek (NT).

 Goals
 -----
 We are interested in hearing as much feedback as you can give on areas such as:

-* The modules system
+* The new modules system
-* Performance comparisons between the new nodes and existing OzSTAR
+* Performance comparisons for your applications between the new nodes and existing OzSTAR
-* Bugs and errors
+* Bugs and errors you encounter

 Benefits
 --------